Energy transition: Vietnam

+Europe

 European Union

 The European Green Deal is a set of policy initiatives by the European Commission with the overarching aim of making Europe climate neutral in 2050.
 An impact assessed plan will also be presented to increase the EU's greenhouse gas emission reductions target for 2030 to at least 50% and towards 55% compared with 1990 levels.
 The plan is to review each existing law on its climate merits, and also introduce new legislation on the circular economy, building renovation, biodiversity, farming and innovation.
 The president of the European Commission, Ursula von der Leyen, stated that the European Green Deal would be Europe's "man on the Moon moment", as the plan would make Europe the first climate-neutral continent.

 A survey found that digitally advanced companies put more money into energy-saving strategies.
 In the European Union, 59% of companies that have made investments in both basic and advanced technologies have also invested in energy efficiency measures, compared to only 50% of US firms in the same category.
 Overall, there is a significant disparity between businesses' digital profiles and investments in energy efficiency.

-Austria

-Austria embarked on its energy transition (Energiewende) some decades ago.
-Due to geographical conditions, electricity production in Austria relies heavily on renewable energies, specifically hydropower.
-78.4% of domestic electricity production in 2013 came from low carbon energy, 9.2% from natural gas and 7.2% from petroleum.
-On the basis of the Federal Constitutional Law for a Nuclear-Free Austria, no nuclear power stations are in operation in Austria.

-Domestic energy production makes up only 36% of Austria's total energy consumption, which among other things encompasses transport, electricity production, and heating.
-In 2013, oil accounts for about 36.2% of total energy consumption, renewable energies 29.8%, gas 20.6%, and coal 9.7%.
-In the past 20 years, the structure of gross domestic energy consumption has shifted from coal and oil to new renewables.
-The EU target for Austria require a renewables share of 34% by 2020 (gross final energy consumption).

-Energy transition in Austria can be also seen on the local level, in some villages, towns and regions.
-For example, the town of Güssing in the state of Burgenland is a pioneer in independent and sustainable energy production.
-Since 2005, Güssing has already produced significantly more heating (58 gigawatt hours) and electricity (14 GWh) from renewable resources than the city itself needs.